Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Equilibrium analysis

-\end{lemma} \end{proof} The two terms above are the free-flow delay and the per-cell latency due to congestion, respective.
-Theorem~\ref{thm:road_equilibrium} allows us to calculate the possible latencies of a road as a function of its autonomy level $\autlev_{\pathidx}$.
-Since in a network equilibrium all used roads have the same latency, we can calculate network equilibria more efficiently than comprehensively searching over all possible routings.
-However, the discretization of roads into cell poses a problem -- if cells are too big a network equilibrium may not even exist!
-To avoid this artifact from modeling with CTM, when analyzing network equilibria we consider the cells to be small enough that we can consider the continuous variable $\gamma_\pathidx \in [0,\numnbcells]$.
+The two terms above are the free-flow delay and the per-cell latency due to congestion, respectively.
+Theorem~\ref{thm:road_equilibrium} allows us to calculate the possible latencies of a path as a function of its autonomy level $\autlev_{\pathidx}$.
+Since in a network equilibrium all used paths have the same latency, we can calculate network equilibria more efficiently than comprehensively searching over all possible routings.
+However, equilibria may not exist, even with a fine time discretization -- in equilibrium the path latencies must be equal, but by Theorem \ref{thm:road_equilibrium}, road latency is a function of the integer $\gamma_\pathidx$.
+To avoid this artifact, when analyzing network equilibria we consider the cells to be small enough that we can consider the continuous variable $\gamma_\pathidx \in [0,\numnbcells]$.